custom-components/ble_monitor/info.md

 #### encryptors

   (dictionary)(Optional) This option is used to describe the correspondence between the mac-address of the sensor broadcasting encrypted advertisements and the encryption key (32 characters = 16 bytes).
 The case of characters does not matter.
+The keys below are for the sample, you need yours!
 Information on where to get the key [here](https://github.com/custom-components/sensor.mitemp_bt/blob/master/faq.md#my-sensors-ble-advertisements-are-encrypted-how-can-i-get-the-key).
 Default value: Empty

 ```yaml
 sensor: